-RDG 5310 Content Area Reading-Learning in Elementary and Secondary Schools 3 s.h.
+RDG 5310 Content Literacy in Elementary and Secondary Schools

 Study of the teaching, learning, and assessment strategies contained in effective instruction in content area learning in all subjects, at all grade levels.
-This includes knowledge of contextual factors that influence decision-making.
+Includes knowledge of contextual factors that influence decision-making.
 Prerequisite: RDG 5110.

-RDG 5330 Literature in the Context of Teaching Across the Curriculum 3 s.h.
+RDG 5330 Integrating Children's/Adolescent Literature in the Curriculum 3 s.h.